Unboxed-Software/solana-course/content/token22-in-the-client.md

 - `decimals` - the number of decimals to include for the mint
 - `mintAmount` - the amount of tokens to mint to the payer

-If you've created a token mint before, this should be exactly the same, which the exception of adding the specific token program id to use.
+If you've created a token mint before, the process is similar.
+The only difference is specifying the specific token program ID.

 ```ts
 async function createAndMintToken(